dsa-ou/allowed/docs/contribution.md

-# Contributing to `allowed`
+# Code contributions

-This guide will walk you through the process of setting up your development environment and making contributions to the `allowed` project.
+This guide will walk you through the process of setting up your development environment and contributing code to the `allowed` project.
 If you prefer not to use the command line, you can also use [GitHub Desktop](https://desktop.github.com/) to perform many of the steps described below.

 If you're new to `Git`, `GitHub` or version control in general, consider reading some of the introductory materials listed under [Additional Resources](#additional-resources) at the bottom of this guide.
 Mastering these tools will put you at a great advantage when applying for jobs in the software industry, or when working on your own projects.